beyersmann-lab/beyersmannlab/content/authors/associate-professor-elisabeth-lisi-beyersmann/_index.md

 In October 2016, she moved back to Australia to take up a 3-year full-time Macquarie University Research Fellowship (MQRF), followed by a 3-year full-time ARC Discovery Early Career Researcher Award (DECRA).

-She is currently employed as a Senior Lecturer at the School of Psychological Sciences (formerly the Department of Cognitive Science) at *Macquarie University*.
+She was as a Senior Lecturer at *Macquarie University's* School of Psychological Sciences (formerly the Department of Cognitive Science), becoming an Associate Professor in 2025.